-National Livestock Mission (NLM) launched in financial year 2014-15 seeks to ensure quantitative and qualitative improvement in livestock production systems and capacity building of all stakeholders.
+National Livestock Mission (NLM) was launched in the financial year 2014-15.
+It seeks to ensure quantitative and qualitative improvement in livestock production systems and capacity building of all stakeholders.
+This article briefly shares the important mission objectives of National Livestock Mission.

-- Sustainable growth and development of livestock sector, including poultry
+- Sustainable growth and development of the livestock sector, including poultry

-- Accelerating production of quality fodder and fodder seeds through effective seed production chain (Nucleus – Breeder –Foundation – Certified-Truthfully labelled, etc.) with active involvement of farmers and in collaboration with the dairy / farmers cooperatives, seed corporations, and private sector enterprises.
+- Accelerating production of quality fodder and fodder seeds through effective seed production chain (Nucleus – Breeder –Foundation – Certified-Truthfully labelled, etc.) with the active involvement of farmers and in collaboration with the dairy/farmers cooperatives, seed corporations, and private sector enterprises.

 - Establishing convergence and synergy among ongoing Plan programmes and stakeholders for sustainable livestock development.